SpicyPaper/CS498-TSADAI/README.md

 The entry node classifies the query capability, then may answer locally or forward the query to a better capability match.

-Nodes publish two capability-related fields in their DHT profile:
-`advertised_capabilities` are the strong capabilities indexed in the DHT, while `capability_scores` is the full score profile used after a candidate is fetched.
+Nodes advertise only their strong `advertised_capabilities` in the DHT.
+When a router needs more detail, it opens a direct profile request to the provider and fetches the full profile, including `capability_scores`.

 Useful capability test prompts: